 Navigating the process of selling a house without a realtor can feel like a maze of paperwork.
 When you work with a real estate agent, they handle the documentation.
-But as a FSBO seller, the responsibility falls squarely on your shoulders.
+But as a FSBO (for sale by owner) seller, the responsibility falls squarely on your shoulders.

-This responsibility can lead to challenges, with over a third of sellers admitting legal missteps without an agent's guidance.[1]
+This responsibility can lead to complications, with more than a third of sellers admitting legal missteps without an agent's guidance.[1]
 FSBO paperwork requirements can also vary significantly by state or region, adding another layer of complexity.

 📝Paperwork for Selling a House by Owner